KoalixSwitzerland/koalixcrm/README.md

 ## Development environment setup
 Information about the development environment setup for this and similar projects can be found here: [Development environment setup](https://github.com/scaphilo/koalixcrm/wiki/Development-Environment-Setup)

+## Release Process

-## Update from version 1.3 to 1.11
+## Update from version 1.11 to 1.12
-Some information about the update procedure from Version 1.3 to Version 1.11: [update](https://github.com/scaphilo/koalixcrm/wiki/Update)
+Some information about the update procedure from Version 1.11 to Version 1.12: [update](https://github.com/scaphilo/koalixcrm/wiki/Update)